Data Insight

 Gigawatt-scale AI data centers are massive undertakings, requiring extensive permitting, construction, and power infrastructure.
 Nevertheless, many hyperscalers have concrete plans to build data centers at this scale in 2 years or less.

-Among the facilities we track that broke ground in the past 3 years, the time from starting construction to achieving 1 GW of total facility power ranges from 1 to 3.6 years1, with xAI projecting just 12 months to build Colossus 2.
+Among the facilities we track that broke ground in the past 3 years, the time from starting construction to achieving 1 GW of total facility power ranges from 1 to 3.6 years, with xAI projecting just 12 months to build Colossus 2.
 We expect the first GW scale datacenters to come online in early 2026.

-Learn more
+Learn more about this graph

 We track the development timelines of frontier AI data centers to measure how long they take to reach gigawatt scale after starting construction.
 Using satellite imagery and permits, as well as company disclosures, we compile construction and power milestones for major U.S. datacenter campuses including xAI’s Colossus 2 and OpenAI’s Stargate.
 Given that updates occur intermittently through filings or new imagery, each milestone is the earliest point at which a site is expected to have reached that threshold.
 These timelines help illustrate the speed and scale of the compute capacity coming online across the U.S.